Switzerland's Lonza to boost production for Moderna COVID-19 vaccine | Business

 Switzerland's Lonza to boost production for Moderna COVID-19 vaccine

-Contract drug manufacturer Lonza plans to double Swiss production capacity for Moderna's COVID-19 vaccine, helping the U.S. drugmaker boost total output to as many as 3 billion doses in 2022.

-The deal, an extension of a 10-year pact announced in May 2020, foresees three further production lines at Lonza's site in Visp, Switzerland, in addition the three built since last year.
-Moderna's vote of confidence in Lonza will also increase pressure on the Swiss company to find qualified workers to run operations making the U.S. company's complex mRNA vaccine.
-Moderna has warned its vaccine deliveries in the second quarter to countries including Britain and Canada will miss original targets, saying "the trajectory of manufacturing ramp-up" that includes Lonza's plants led to a shortfall.
+The expansion, which encompasses moves elsewhere in Europe and the United States to lift Moderna's ingredient production and bottling capacity, ups the pressure on Lonza to find qualified workers to run its growing network of facilities dedicated to the U.S. company's complex mRNA vaccine.
+Moderna has warned second-quarter vaccine deliveries to countries including Britain and Canada to face delays, saying "the trajectory of manufacturing ramp-up", which includes Lonza's plants, left a shortfall.

-Lonza, which is now recruiting for workers in Switzerland and abroad, said that it will take lessons from getting its earlier production lines staffed and into operation to help speed commissioning of the new facilities expected to start production in the earlier part of 2022.
+Lonza said it would take lessons from its race to get the first production lines into operation to speed up commissioning of the new facilities, which are expected to be operational in the earlier part of 2022.
 "Recruitment for the additional production lines has already commenced," Lonza said.
 "The company has taken learnings from its previous ramp-up of Moderna drug substance production lines in Visp, and is confident that it can accelerate the operationalization of the new facilities."

+In February, Lonza Chief Executive Pierre-Alain Ruffieux said it would take a couple of months before the first three lines reached "cruising speed".
+The expansion would bring Lonza's Swiss capacity to 600 million doses.
+Lonza also makes Moderna ingredients at a separate U.S. plant.

-Each production line has capacity to make ingredients for roughly 100 million doses annually, so this expansion would bring Lonza's total capacity to 600 million doses.
-Lonza did not give a value for the extension with Moderna, but it has said each line it built starting in 2020 cost around 70 million Swiss francs ($77 million), and required 60-70 employees to staff. ($1 = 0.9096 Swiss francs)
+Lonza didn't give a value for the extension with Moderna, but it has said the production lines it built last year cost 70 million Swiss francs ($77 million) each and require 60-70 employees.
+Swiss state broadcaster RTS reported this week that employees from Swiss food company Nestle are being recruited for temporary Lonza assignments to help with vaccine production.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)